Press Inquiries: | Booking: | Record Label: | Radio: | Contact Rebecca: |

 ![]() |

-- First Place, 2005 SPBGMA International Band Championship (Nashville, TN)
+First Place, 2005 SPBGMA International Band Championship (Nashville, TN)

-- First Place, 2003 Telluride Bluegrass Festival Band Contest (Telluride, CO)
+First Place, 2003 Telluride Bluegrass Festival Band Contest (Telluride, CO)

-- First Place, 2002 Rockygrass Band Contest (Lyons, CO)
+First Place, 2002 RockyGrass Band Contest (Lyons, CO)

-Rebecca Frazier gained notoriety as the first woman on the cover of Flatpicking Guitar Magazine.
-With over a decade of touring under her belt, Frazier has returned to the national stage with her flatpicking and songwriting showcase, “When We Fall,” and her new affiliation with Compass Records.
-In 2013, Rebecca Frazier and Hit & Run have continued to delight audiences across the country with the “handspun yet motor-driven” music that earned Hit & Run their reputation as “one of the tightest groups performing.”
-They are the only band to win the top triumvirate of major bluegrass band contests at the Telluride, Rockygrass, and SPBGMA Festival Band Championships.
+Rebecca Frazier gained national recognition as the first woman on the cover of Flatpicking Guitar Magazine, and has since become known as “a genuine triple threat as singer, songwriter, and flatpicking guitarist.”
+(Nashville Scene) With over two decades of touring under her belt, Frazier returned to the national stage with her flatpicking and songwriting showcase, When We Fall, and her affiliation with Compass Records.
+Rebecca Frazier and Hit & Run have continued to delight audiences across the country with the “handspun yet motor-driven” music that earned Hit & Run their reputation as “one of the tightest groups performing.”
+(Denver Westword) They are the only band to win the top triumvirate of major bluegrass band contests at the Telluride, Rockygrass, and SPBGMA Festival Band Championships.

 Hit & Run formed in late 2001 with the mutual desire to play “authentic yet modern” bluegrass.
-They quickly launched themselves as a successful touring act out of Colorado, gracing stages of prestigious festivals and venues in 36 states and Canada and eventually migrating to Nashville in 2007 with two studio albums under their belts.
-Since 2002, Hit & Run has shared stages with the likes of Jimmy Martin, Hot Rize, Rhonda Vincent, Jerry Douglas, Sam Bush, Del McCoury, David Grisman, Ricky Skaggs, Creedence Clearwater Revisited, G. Love & Special Sauce, Galactic, Medeski Martin & Wood, and many other recognized acts bluegrass and popular music.
+They quickly launched as a successful touring act out of Colorado, gracing stages of prestigious festivals and venues in 41 states and Canada and eventually migrating to Nashville in 2007 with two studio albums under their belts.
+Since 2002, Hit & Run has shared stages with the likes of Jimmy Martin, Hot Rize, Rhonda Vincent, Jerry Douglas, Sam Bush, Del McCoury, David Grisman, Ricky Skaggs, Creedence Clearwater Revisited, G. Love & Special Sauce, Galactic, Medeski Martin & Wood, and many other recognized acts in bluegrass and popular music.

 RESOURCES |